Das politische System Belgiens (German Edition)

 At this momentous time, he found himself compelled to engage in current problems and global politics.
 Among his publications were comprehensive documentations of the Armenian genocide and of German warfare in Poland.
 In light of the German atrocities in Belgium in summer and autumn , the question remains: How, that is, did German Jews perceive this violence against Belgian civilians and this new quality of war, which was now directed against the civilian population?

 And how did the German-Jewish public sphere, as well as Jewish intellectuals in Germany, become aware of the violation of Belgian neutrality and German atrocities there?
-Among the German-Jewish contemporary witnesses who served as soldiers in the occupation of Belgium were the young Werner H.
+Among the German-Jewish contemporary witnesses who served as soldiers in the occupation of Belgium were the young Werner H.go to link

 The war letters of German and Austrian Jews collected and published in by the journalist Eugen Tannenbaum include one from Werner H. His report conveyed in mundane terms his sense of a successful campaign: Levy kept a diary of his wartime deployment.
 On the next day he left his town by railroad, crossed the Rhine on August 4 th , and by midday he entered Belgium together with his company.